-Khloé Kardashian’s New NBA Beau Tristan Thompson Finally Meets The Family
+Khloe Kardashian’s New NBA Beau Tristan Thompson Finally Meets The Family

-Khloé Kardashian has never shied from keeping her personal life out of the limelight, but she’s not always quick to introduce her boyfriends to her famous family.
-On the season 13 premiere of Keeping Up with the Kardashians however, she finally invites her new NBA star boyfriend Tristan Thompson to meet sister Kim Kardashian and other members of her family, People reports.
+Khloe Kardashian has never shied from keeping her personal life out of the limelight, but she’s not always quick to introduce her boyfriends to her famous family.
+On the Season 13 premiere of Keeping Up with the Kardashians, however, she finally invited her new NBA star boyfriend Tristan Thompson to meet sister Kim Kardashian and other members of her family, People reported.

-After teasing her relationship on social media, Khloé finally made the jump and invited Thompson to Kanye West’s concert, where the rest of the Kardashian family would be attending.
+After teasing her relationship on social media, Khloe finally made the jump and invited Thompson to Kanye West’s concert, where the rest of the Kardashian family would be attending.
 Kim had pressed her younger sister for details on her romance with the 25-year-old basketball player.

-“So, I see pictures of Khloé with some NBA player, and even though I know not to believe everything on the internet, Khloé and a NBA player do go hand in hand,” Kim said.
+“So, I see pictures of Khloe with some NBA player, and even though I know not to believe everything on the internet, Khloe and a NBA player do go hand in hand,” Kim said.

 A post shared by Khloé (@khloekardashian) on

-Khloé allegedly began dating Thompson, a player for the Cleveland Cavaliers, in September.
+Khloe allegedly began dating Thompson, a player for the Cleveland Cavaliers, in September.
 Her divorce with basketball player Lamar Odom was finalized in December.
-Khloé moved quickly with the Cavaliers player, spending Christmas and New Year’s Eve with him in Miami.
+Khloe moved quickly with the Cavaliers player, spending Christmas and New Year’s Eve with him in Miami.
 The two also recently vacationed together in Jamaica.

-Despite sharing pictures of their vacation on Instagram, Khloé was hesitant to share the details with Kim and other members of her family.
+Despite sharing pictures of their vacation on Instagram, Khloe was hesitant to share the details with Kim and other members of her family.

 “Kim’s my sister.
 I’m obviously going to tell her eventually.
 But it’s fun to torture her.
 She’s tortured me my entire life, so I feel like this is the perfect time to drag this out as long as I possibly can.”

 Thompson was also recently introduced to Khloe’s ex-husband, which allegedly led to a physical altercation between the two.
-A meeting between Thompson and Lamar Odom at Khloe’s house grew tense enough that friends had to intervene to keep the two famous basketball players apart, Uproxx writes.
+A meeting between Thompson and Lamar Odom at Khloe’s house grew tense enough that friends had to intervene to keep the two famous basketball players apart, Uproxx wrote.
 According to a source, Khloe “didn’t count on how snarky and hostile Lamar was going to be, plus how super-protective Tristan acted in return.”

-Despite the rough incident with Odom, Thompson and Khloé are still moving ahead with their relationship.
-Entertainment Tonight reports that the two may even be on track to get engaged.
+Despite the rough incident with Odom, Thompson and Khloe are still moving ahead with their relationship.
+Entertainment Tonight reported that the two may even be on track to get engaged.
 According to a source, the 32-year-old reality star is interested in starting a family.

 “It’s something she’s wanted for years, even with Lamar.
 Tristan just had a baby and Khloe sees how wonderful of a father he is.
 Khloe sees how close in age Kim, Kourtney and Rob Kardashian’s children are and she wants the same.”